obiknows/oursoulagenda/src/content/los-angeles-vegan-eats.md

 #### Address

-We caught them at Vegan Exchange LA, in North Hollywood on a Sunday
+We caught them at Vegan Exchange LA, in North Hollywood on a Sunday.

 Vegan Exchange LA <br/>
 5300 Bakman Ave <br/>